-STUDENTS who attended the Mandeville discussion after school Feb 12, (CLICK HERE) for verifications of the statements that were challenged.
+STUDENTS who attended the MANDEVILLE HIGH discussion after school Feb 12, (CLICK HERE) for verifications of my statements that were challenged:

 * I'm in the process of completely restructuring this personal website, in order to correct and update the focus and content.
 But it might take awhile since I'm not a web developer, which is obvious from my struggling attempts to create and manage this FREE NON-PROFIT educational site for years :-)

 Communicating conclusions from 100's of PhD scholars (& children)

 Supporting the authority of His Word & the consistency of His character

 Animal Rights?
 Human Rights?
 Disabilities?
 Racism?
 Oppression?
 Slavery?
 Cruelty?

 What about God's right to command compassion for all of His creatures?

 YES, YOUR PETS WILL GO TO HEAVEN?
 WILL YOU?

 “Ask the animals, and they will teach you,

 ....
 Which of all these does not know